 What is the success rate of regenerative medicine?

 This is always our favorite question, and it is entirely dependent on your pets health condition, age of which the cells are collected at, how they are administered and how often.
 80-85% of our patients see immense improvement with regenerative medicine and most exceed that expectation after 1-3 injections.
 Regenerative medicine is not a “cure-all” and is typically part of a multi-modal treatment plan.
 Results between individual cases will vary.
 Its effectiveness as a therapy has been highlighted through thousands of reports and over 8,600 research studies on pets having undergone regenerative therapy.
 We can only rely on the data obtained through documented case studies to support this therapy.
 For example, an old dog with arthritis can’t become a puppy again, but we hope to reduce the pain and inflammation caused by the disease, thereby providing better quality of life.
 We also expect greater mobility and less reliance on medications after the procedure.

-What treatments have Dr. Mayo and Nicole, LVT treated with regenerative medicine?
+What treatments has Dr. Mayo treated with regenerative medicine?

 - Kidney Failure